Skip to main content

 Explore and Re-Fuel

-After a day exploring mountain trails and local sites, it’s time to refill with signature foods and special stories.
+After a day exploring mountain trails, scenic viewpoints, and historic sites in Banff National Park, it’s time to refuel with signature flavours rooted in place.

-Take a big bite, and let this place become part of you.
+Take a big bite, savour the flavours of Banff and Lake Louise, and let this place become part of your journey.

 Plan Your Trip to Banff and Lake Louise